On Efficient Approximate Queries over Machine Learning Models: Formal Analysis and Algorithms

 For a query, we define the \textit{core set} as the set of all oracle neighbors whose proxy prefix is a valid answer.
 We use $c$ to denote the size of a given core set $C$.
 A core set $C$ is \textit{closed} w.r.t. an RT (resp.
 PT) query if for any $x \in C$, any oracle neighbor whose proxy index is larger (resp. smaller) than that of $x$ is also an element of $C$. {\sc Core Set Closure} assumption says that, \textit{for any given query, the core set is closed w.r.t. that query}.

 For RT queries, the core set is always closed, because as the proxy index of oracle neighbors increases, the recall of corresponding proxy prefix monotonically increases.
-For PT queries, with a properly tuned proxy, the core set is likely to be closed in practice.
+For PT queries, with a properly tuned proxy, the core set is likely to be closed in practice. \dujian{In Figure \ref{assmp_just:csc}, we report the average $Precision(\topkproxy{k})$ over $100$ random queries on two real datasets, \textit{Mimic-III}~\cite{mimic_iii} and \textit{night-street}~\cite{jackson_dataset}.
+It is clear that the precision of proxy prefix $\topkproxy{k}$ monotonically decrease as $k$ increases on both datasets, which shows the core set closure property for PT queries.}